Start free trial — 7 days free

 How much does a sermon translation app cost?

-Voco starts at £6/week (the Starter plan) with unlimited attendees, scaling to £12/week for the Church plan with all 150+ languages plus OBS and ProPresenter caption overlays.
-There's no per-attendee or per-download fee, and a 7-day free trial lets you test it in your own space before paying anything.
+Voco starts at £6/week on Starter with unlimited attendees.
+The Church plan is £12/week and includes display integrations such as OBS and ProPresenter.
+There is no per-attendee or per-download fee, and the 7-day free trial lets you test the full listener journey in your own space.

 Related guides